-Trade misinvoicing is a method for moving money illicitly across borders which involves the deliberate falsification of the value or volume of an international commercial transaction of goods or services by at least one party to the transaction.
+Trade misinvoicing is a method for moving money illicitly across borders which involves the deliberate falsification of the value, volume, and/or type of commodity in an international commercial transaction of goods or services by at least one party to the transaction.
 Trade misinvoicing is the largest component of illicit financial outflows measured by Global Financial Integrity.
 Explore our most recent data on trade misinvoicing here.

 By fraudulently manipulating the price, quantity, or quality of a good or service on an invoice submitted to customs, criminals can easily and quickly shift substantial sums of money across international borders.

 Trade misinvoicing can be related to, but does not precisely correspond to, trade-based money laundering (TBML).
 Rather, trade misinvoicing is mechanism that can be used to engage in TBML.
 The Asia/Pacific Group on Money Laundering defines TBML as “the process of disguising the proceeds of crime and moving value through the use of trade transactions in an attempt to legitimize their origins.”

 Broadly, there are four primary reasons to misinvoice trade:

 - Money laundering: Criminals or kleptocrats may seek to launder the proceeds from crime or corruption.

 - Directly evading taxes and customs duties: By under-reporting the value of goods, importers are able to immediately evade substantial customs duties or other taxes.
 Additionally, under-reporting the value of exports also allows companies to understate their revenues, and in turn, reduce their income tax liability.

 - Claiming tax incentives: Many countries offer generous tax incentives to domestic exporters selling their goods and services abroad.
 Criminals may seek to abuse these tax incentives by over-reporting their exports.